 9.1 You acknowledge that Equitise, or any person associated with us (including our directors, employees or any other person we have a business relationship with) (associated person) may invest in any Issuer, or raise funds on the Platform.
 If Equitise, or its associated person invests in an Issuer, or raises funds on the Platform, and you become aware of this, you may not rely on this fact when making a decision whether to invest.
 You confirm that any decision made by you to invest is not based on any representation, information, action, omission or otherwise of Equitise or its associated persons.

-9.2 If Equitise, or any associated persons of Equitise raises funds through the Equitise Platform, we will comply with the following process:
+9.2 If Equitise, or any associated persons of Equitise raises funds through the Equitise Platform, we will comply with the following process (subject to any applicable laws):

-an independent third party, who is acceptable to the Financial Markets Authority, will be appointed by Equitise to review the information provided as part of the Offer and to monitor the Offer process to ensure that this is carried out in the same manner as other Offers through the Equitise platform; and
+an independent third party, who is acceptable to the relevant regulatory body, will be appointed by Equitise to review the information provided as part of the Offer and to monitor the Offer process to ensure that this is carried out in the same manner as other Offers through the Equitise platform; and

 the fact that the offer is of shares in Equitise or a person associated with Equitise will be specified on the relevant Offer page.

-10.1 We do not give you or any other person any investment, legal, tax, financial or other advice or recommendation in connection with your registration or any Investments conducted through the Platform.
+10.1 We do not give you any investment, legal, tax, financial or other advice or recommendation in connection with your registration or any Investments conducted through the Platform.

-10.2 You are responsible for any decision you make to invest, or to not invest, in any Issuer and you acknowledge that you do so, having independently made all such investigations and taken all such professional advice as may be necessary to enable you to make an informed and independent decision.
-We have no liability to you or any other person under or in connection with that decision (whether in contract, tort including negligence, or otherwise) unless such liability primarily arises out of the fraudulent actions of Equitise or wilful breach by Equitise of its obligations expressly provided for in this Investor Agreement.
+10.2 You are responsible for any decision you make to Invest, or to not Invest, in any Issuer and you acknowledge that you do so, having independently made all such investigations and taken all such professional advice as may be necessary to enable you to make an informed and independent decision.
+We have no liability to you under or in connection with that decision (whether in contract, tort including negligence, or otherwise) unless such liability primarily arises out of the fraudulent actions of Equitise or wilful breach by Equitise of its obligations expressly provided for in this Investor Agreement.

-10.4 You are responsible for any content you post on the Platform and, if you are a Syndicate, clause 6.4 also applies.
+10.4 You are responsible for any content you post on the Platform.

-13.1 You authorise us to provide your information to the relevant Issuer when you make an Investment through the Platform.
-You also authorise us to provide information that we hold about you, (or, if you are a Syndicate, your Members), or this Investor Agreement, to any government, statutory or regulatory authority at the reasonable request of that authority or for the purposes of complying with any applicable law or regulation.
-You acknowledge that Westpac or the relevant authority may disclose that information to third parties, where required by law to do so.14.
+You authorise us to provide your information to the relevant Issuer when you make an Investment through the Platform.
+You also authorise us to provide information that we hold about you, or this Investor Agreement, to Westpac and to any government, statutory or regulatory authority at the reasonable request of Westpac or that authority or for the purposes of complying with any applicable law or regulation.
+You acknowledge that Westpac or the relevant authority may disclose that information to third parties, where required by law to do so14.
 Termination

-14.1 You may terminate your registration as an Investor or a Syndicate at any time by notifying us by email at firstname.lastname@example.org.
+14.1 You may terminate your registration at any time by notifying us by email at firstname.lastname@example.org

 14.2 If your registration is terminated, or suspended, you will not be entitled to: